 Our present study is complementary to these existing works in that we approach the problem of co-existence of digital communication systems and analog \gls{otac} from an information-theoretic angle.
-We separate the digital and analog signals purely by coding instead of exploiting spatial modes, establishing a different type of tradeoff between the digital and analog communication rates which works regardless of how strong the signal of the analog transmitters is compared to the digital transmitters.
-While we do consider a simpler channel model, our approach requires neither the presence of \gls{ris} in the channel nor of multiple antennas at transmitting or receiving nodes.
+We separate the digital and analog signals purely by coding instead of exploiting spatial modes.
+Hence, we establish a different type of tradeoff between the digital and analog communication rates.
+This works regardless of how strong the signal of the analog transmitters is compared to the digital transmitters.
+We consider a simpler channel model than these prior works, but our approach requires neither the presence of \gls{ris} in the channel nor of multiple antennas at transmitting or receiving nodes.

 \paragraph{Hybrid Digital/Analog Coding Schemes} This is a class of joint source-channel coding schemes that exhibit characteristics of both digital coding and analog uncoded transmission.
-To the best of our knowledge, they were first proposed under this name in~\cite{mittal2002hybrid} as a means to make transmission of a Gaussian source through a point-to-point \gls{awgn} channel more robust against deviations from the modeling assumptions.
-First ideas of this type of codes can be traced back to the systematic source-channel codes introduced in~\cite{shamai1998systematic} for a scenario with side information.
+To the best of our knowledge, they were first proposed under this name in~\cite{mittal2002hybrid} as a means to make the transmission of a Gaussian source through a point-to-point \gls{awgn} channel more robust against deviations from the modeling assumptions.
+First ideas for this type of codes can be traced back to the systematic source-channel codes introduced in~\cite{shamai1998systematic} for a scenario with side information.
 Several later works have applied hybrid digital/analog coding schemes to different scenarios, such as relay channels~\cite{yao2009hybrid} and \gls{mac}~\cite{lapidoth2010sending}.
 A unified framework for hybrid digital/analog coding schemes that recovers many of these older results was proposed in~\cite{minero2015unified}.
 For a more extensive list of works on this topic and a more detailed discussion of these works, we refer the reader to the literature section in~\cite{minero2015unified}.